-Sterling silver tarnishes more than pure silver because of the copper mix inside.
-We use a special sterling silver alloy that contains platinum, instead of nickel.
+We use a special sterling silver alloy that contains platinum instead of nickel.
 This keeps our jewelry whiter and tarnish free longer in normal humidity levels.
 Of course, it’s not forever but a significantly longer time than regular sterling silver, which usually contains nickel.
 You shouldn’t see tarnish within a year.

 As for caring for your silver jewelry, it is actually quite easy and simple.
 In fact, you can avoid frequent cleaning of your silver jewelry by properly caring for it along the way.